-Using market and catch sampling data collected during 2004-05, estimated numbers-at-length and numbers-at-age were calculated based on all available groomed length and length-at-age data.
-These were done separately by sex and scaled to estimates of the total catch from each of the three main blue mackerel fisheries.
-Results showed that the EMA 1 and 7 purse seine fisheries were composed of fish between 2-21 and 2-24 years of age respectively, although most were between 5 and 15 years in both cases.
-Catch-at-age in the EMA 7 mid-water trawl TCEPR bycatch (jack mackerel target) fishery appeared somewhat broader, with fish between 2-24 years represented, and small peaks evident between 10 and 11 years in both sexes.
+Using market and catch sampling data collected from 2002 to 2005, estimated numbers-at-length and numbers-at-age were calculated based on all available groomed length and length-at-age data (Manning et al. 2007).
+These were done separately by sex and scaled to estimates of the total catch from the purse seine and the trawl fisheries.
+Results showed that the EMA 7 purse seine fishery was composed of fish between 2-24 years of age, although most were between 5 and 15 years.
+Catch-at-age in the EMA 7 mid-water trawl TCEPR bycatch (jack mackerel target) fishery also showed a wide range, with fish between 2-24 years represented, and small peaks evident between 10 and 11 years in both sexes.
 These results were generally consistent with those from previous years, although relatively low numbers of small fish in the sampled fisheries were noted.